-The recent release of the highly anticipated release of the State of the Environment Report 2021 documents an unprecedented rate of deterioration in the state of Australia’s environment.
+The recent release of the highly anticipated State of the Environment Report 2021 documents an unprecedented rate of deterioration in the state of Australia’s environment.
 The report highlighted that:

 “Better coordination of data and the introduction of national environmental standards will provide a direct mechanism for agreement between all jurisdictions, leading to improved environmental reporting at all levels.
 There is also a clear need to empower Indigenous communities to manage the culturally appropriate collection and integration of data.”